Framework

 The square root ensures no single person dominates — even massively trusted individuals can only wield a moderate share of attestation power.

-Trust that refreshes, not stagnates
+Trust that matures

 The FairShares Economy